 The art you'll encounter during the Denver Chalk Art Festival isn't in galleries — it's on the pavement!
 The event features more than 200 professional and amateur artists who will spend hours on their hands and knees over the course of two days.
-Their efforts transform Larimer Square into a bright and colorful street museum, adorned in vivid pastel chalks.
+Their efforts transform the streets into a bright and colorful street museum, adorned in vivid pastel chalks.

 Denver Chalk Art Festival follows street painting traditions that originated in 16th century Renaissance Italy when artists began transforming asphalt into canvas using chalk.
 The artists were called “madonnari,” after their customary practice of recreating chalk paintings of the Madonna.
 Historically, madonnari were known for their life of travel and freedom, making their living from coins received from passers-by.